Jan Grzebski

 Jan Grzebski (1942 – 12 December 2008) was a Polish railroad worker who fell into a coma in 1988 and woke up in 2007.
-He actually stayed in coma for four years but fully recovered only 19 years after.
+He actually stayed in a coma for four years but only fully recovered 19 years after.

 Biography

-Although widely reported as a delayed effect of being hit in the head by a train's hinged car side, the coma was actually the result of a 5-centimeter brain tumor.
-Over time, Grzebski's aging caused the tumor to shrink enough to relieve pressure on his brain stem, and he eventually and gradually regained full consciousness.
-Grzebski began to wake from his coma in 1992.
-Doctors had not expected Grzebski to survive, let alone emerge from the coma.
+Grzebski was left in a coma after being hit by a train in 1988.
+He began to wake from his coma in 1992.
+Doctors had not expected him to survive, let alone emerge from the coma.
 He credited his survival to his wife, Gertruda Grzebska, who cared and prayed for him.
-Grzebski was a father of four at the time of the accident.
+He was a father of four at the time of the accident.
 While disabled he gained eleven grandchildren.
-In an interview on 1 June 2007, with the Polish news channel TVN 24, Grzebski described his recollections of the communist system's economic collapse.
+In an interview on 1 June 2007 with the Polish news channel TVN 24, Grzebski described his recollections of the communist system's economic collapse.
 "When my family spoke to me, I could actually hear them but I could not talk back.
 I could not send them a signal to tell them that I was still alive."
-Grzebski died in 2008 from the brain tumor.
-Jan Grzebski had lived in an invalid state for 19 years of his 66-year life.

-Legacy

-He was featured in the Ripley's Believe It or Not! comic strip for 27 August 2007.
+He died in 2008.